hoelzer-lab/hypro/howto_conda_package.md

 ```

 Define the tools for executing your program.
 Conda will load them in advance, as happened with the build requirements.
 E.g. mmseqs2 and prokka.
 In case of python, this includes all non-standard libraries (standard are e.g. sys, os, argparse).
 In my case, the python script utilizes pandas and the mygene python API.
 The libraries can then be found by setuptools when executing your setup.py script.
-Note, that the host section was skipped for this package - it was not required.
+Note, that the host section was skipped for the HyPro package - it was not required.

 #### **The About Section**